A Breakthrough in Comprehensive Home Testing

-Most of the time, however, the information from your results can be very useful to you and your practitioners, helping you to either move into a thyroid diagnosis with an accompanying treatment program, or to enhance your current protocol if you have been diagnosed but would like to feel even better.
+Most of the time, however, the information from your results can be very useful to you and your practitioners, helping you to either move into a thyroid diagnosis with an accompanying treatment program or to enhance your current protocol if you have been diagnosed but would like to feel even better.

 We hope you take advantage of this exciting new opportunity.
 This is the same testing we use at our Preventive Medicine Center of Marin offices, where we both see individual patients in San Rafael, CA. This type of testing is being increasingly utilized by health practitioners from all over the country (except the state of New York, which does not yet allow access to saliva testing.

 Finally, we encourage each of you to become engaged in other activities of the Canary Club, an environmental organization that will allow thyroid sufferers to create a collective and mighty voice for change.
-Currently pollution is wrecking the thyroid balance of our society; our new book discusses this epidemic.
-A great many synthetic chemicals in the air, food and water are significant hormone disruptors, slowing down our delicate thyroid function.
+Currently, pollution is wrecking the thyroid balance of our society; our new book discusses this epidemic.
+A great many synthetic chemicals in the air, food, and water are significant hormone disruptors, slowing down our delicate thyroid function.
 There is a lot we can do about this, both individually and collectively.

 Please join the Canary chorus, maybe even become a local group leader, and help to inspire the needed changes to reverse this epidemic.
-There are 40-50 million Americans facing these environmentally-induced (genetically enhanced) gland problems.
+There are 40-50 million Americans facing this environmentally-induced (genetically enhanced) gland problems.
 Help the Canary Club rival the numbers in AARP to be sure our voices are heard on these important and delicate hormone-related issues.

-Together we can reclaim our health, and our environment.
+Together we can reclaim our health and our environment.
 Speak out now!